5 Tips to Protect Your Finances After Losing a Job

 How do you protect your finances after losing a job?
 Losing a job is always a rude shock.
 Whether the result of bankruptcy, redundancy, or another form of dismissal, it can leave a hole in your life that is difficult to refill.
 For some advice on how to keep your head above water during this time, Swoosh is here with 5 tips on protecting your finances.

-Utilise Benefits and Entitlements
+1. Utilise Benefits and Entitlements

 Some of us spend years cultivating a career that will carry our weary selves into retirement.
 To lose a job whilst in search of establishing such a career can be a disheartening experience, and the prospect of working in another industry, simply to pay the bills, is even worse.

-Apply for Unemployment and Jobseeker Assistance
+3. Apply for Unemployment and Jobseeker Assistance

 With today’s job market as unforgiving as ever, you may find yourself without work for a considerable amount of time.
 Interviews will end with you being either underqualified, overqualified, too old, too young, not having enough experience, or simply not fitting the ‘mould of what we’re looking for’.
 It’s infuriating, but it is also the sad truth.
 Luckily, the government offers ways to protect your finances after losing a job.

-Drastically Limit Spending
+4. Drastically Limit Spending